getporter/porter/docs/content/dependencies.md

 description: Dependency Management with Porter
 ---

+In the Porter manifest you can [define a dependency](#define-a-dependency) on another Porter authored bundle, and when you build the bundle, the root bundle and its dependencies are combined into a single composite bundle.
+The final bundle is a CNAB compliant bundle that can be used with any CNAB tool.

+Since the CNAB Spec does not allow for dependencies between bundles, this dependency feature is unique to Porter, and **only bundles that have been authored by Porter can be used as dependencies.**

 ## Define a dependency

 In the manifest, list the dependencies in the order that they should be installed.
-Only bundles that have been authored by Porter, and have a Porter manifest, can be dependencies.

 ```yaml
 dependencies: